Hugo Toeppen

-Hugo Toeppen (October 8, 1853 - September 26, 1933) was an American wrestler.
-He competed in the men's freestyle welterweight at the 1904 Summer Olympics.
-Toeppen was 51 years and 6 days old when he competed at the Olympic Games, making him the oldest individual to compete in wrestling at the Olympics.
+Hugo Anton Toeppen (October 8, 1853 - September 26, 1933) was a Polish-born American wrestler, who competed in the men's freestyle welterweight competition at the 1904 St. Louis Olympics.
+He was 51 years and 6 days old when he competed at the Olympic Games, making him the oldest wrestler in Olympic history.
+In a rare pairing, his son Manfred also competed in the St. Louis Olympics, winning a bronze medal in water polo.
+After emigrating to America from Germany in 1885 at 32, he obtained his medical degree from the University of Toronto, and beginning in 1895 practiced family medicine in South St. Louis for over thirty years.